bytemunch/bytemunch.dev/src/blog/dodgey-ball-2.md

 ### Simplifying Controls

-To fix the useability issue around aiming and shooting, I'll use the left stick's direction to aim if the right stick is neutral.
+To fix the usability issue around aiming and shooting, I'll use the left stick's direction to aim if the right stick is neutral.
 And while we're at it let's make shooting and pick-up context dependant.

 ### Playtesting